 5:10 AM: Leaving Late

 I was well awake and procrastinating when the alarm rang.
 With some effort, I got off the bed.
-Moving towards the bathroom I saw this almost 6 frame (Manish) diagonally spread on the bed.
-Looking at his sleeping posture it was clear that he is a late riser.
+Moving towards the bathroom I saw Manish diagonally spread on the bed, looking at his sleeping posture it was evident to me that he is a late riser.
 As I reached for the door handle, a burst of chilly air gushed in leaving me shivering for a while.
 Amused, I tried to find the source of the chill.
-It was a window of about 1×3 frame with a single opaque and completely lowered glass pane.
-I peeked through it to see a beautiful scene, the sun was breaking out on the beautiful foggy Kedar hills.
-Good morning, Manali!.
+It was a window of about 1×3 frame with a single opaque and currently lowered glass pane.
+I peeked through it to see Manali’s beautiful hill-side, it was time for the sun to break out over the foggy Kedar hills.

-The first thing we did was to fill up the petrol tanks.
-The next petrol pump was in Kaza about 200 Kms away.
-Jatin was on his ‘Enfield’ (aka the gas guzzler).
-I offered him two empty bottles for reserve petrol, which he took and adjusted in his bag leaving the bottles thirsty.
-Sid (on Enfield) didn’t top the tank, a heinous crime for which he was going to pay later ;)
+Before moving we located fuel station and filled up the petrol tanks considering that the next petrol pump was at Kaza about 200 Kms away.
+Sid (on Enfield) didn’t top the tank, a crime for which he was going to pay later.

 11:10 AM: Of Parantha’s and Rohtang Pass